Alejandro Uribe, PE, CFPS, CET

 MGM Grand Hotel and Casino fire, 1980, Las Vegas, Nevada 2

-Containment is a component of Passive Fire Protection, in which the aim is to confine a fire using a concept called compartmentation; Compartmentation seeks to restrict the spread of fire by dividing a building into separate smaller “fire” compartments through the use of fire-resistance rated walls and floors.
+Containment is a component of totally free christian senior dating sites, in which the aim is to confine a fire using a concept called compartmentation; Compartmentation seeks to restrict the spread of fire by dividing a building into separate smaller “fire” compartments through the use of fire-resistance rated walls and floors.

 Requirements of these fire-rated assemblies are given by building codes based on the type of construction and occupancy.
 For example, fire resistance attributes will differ greatly between a poured concrete and steel commercial high-rise building when compared to a single-family, wood frame home.